 More information and pictures of the ICC Award Applications can be found in the ICC Reports and Forms section of this State Program Book.

-STATE PROGRAM DIRECTOR - MITCHELL LOWERY
+STATE PROGRAM DIRECTOR - KEVIN OSTDIEK

-I am truly honored and humbled to be asked to serve as the State Program Director by State Deputy Bob Wolf.
+Honored and humbled just barely begin to describe my feelings about being asked to serve as the State Program Director by State Deputy Michael Schaeffer.